DavesCodeMusings/raspberry-cobbler/docs/phase4.md

 >  Notice how the root file system was remounted read-only for us.
 This is a default setting of BusyBox when no _/etc/inittab_ file is found.
 It's fine for now, but should not be relied upon.

+## Phase 4 review
+The system is in pretty good form now.
+It's minimalist, it's isolated, but it's working.
+We can even run automatic checks and repairs for our boot and root file systems whenever the pi boots.

+If you wanted to build a project that only requires enough Linux to get the Pi to boot, this woul make a good foundation.
+But, we can do more.

 ## Next steps
-The system is bare bones, but usable.
-It would be better with network connectivity though.
+Even though the system is usable, adding network connectivity would greatly expand the posibilities.
 That's what we'll be working on in the [next phase](phase5.md).

 ___
 Reference: https://github.com/brgl/busybox/blob/master/examples/inittab